by Mary E. Lowd

 “I know what I want to do,” she said.
 “We need to make an appointment with the Refugee Quarter Orphanage.”

 There might be some humans who wouldn’t even employ alien refugees, but Maradia was going to open her life to one of them.
-Hopefully, she would find one who would open its heart back.
+Hopefully, she would find one who would open their heart back.